Home » Health Conditions » Cancer Types

 3} Breast cancer death rates continue to drop 2% annually: if you are a white woman

-The American Cancer Society report entitled ‘Breast Cancer Facts & Figures 2009-2010’ indicates deaths from breast cancer have dropped more than 2 each year since 1990.
+The American Cancer Society report entitled ‘Breast Cancer Facts & Figures 2009-2010’ indicates deaths from breast cancer have dropped more than 2 percent each year since 1990.
 And in the past decade that decline in deaths has been shared by black, Hispanic and white women.
 But black women still have a 40 percent higher death rate from breast cancer than white women.

 4} Social isolation adversely affects breast cancer